Five Employee Absence Tips for Winter Weather

 If a period of absence becomes prolonged (i.e. more than four weeks), an employer may suggest a ‘fit for work’ referral to a health professional.

 Note that some organisations use the Bradford Factor to score absence.
 It uses a mathematical formula to take the number and frequency of absences to produce a simple score based on their estimated impact on a business.
-However, you shouldn’t use it isolation, find out why.
+However, you shouldn’t use it isolation – find out why here.

 Unhappy employees are more likely to call in sick.
 It’s therefore important to create an enjoyable and stimulating environment.

 What will boost morale?
 Well, you’ll be glad to know you don’t need to invest half a million on a wacky office slide.
-You can arrange staff days out and social events (or course, these will be virtual during these Covid times….)
+You can arrange staff days out and social events (or course, virtual events).

 Employee benefits, including private healthcare and subsidised gym memberships, can also help to increase workplace positivity.
 These benefits work two-fold – encouraging your workforce to lead a healthier lifestyle and helping to reduce the risk of them falling ill.